-Looking at the case law in the best light for a potential ACLU plaintiff, to prevail the plaintiff would have to show that the District prohibited access to websites blocked by the

-Sexuality filter because of disagreement with their religious, social, or political message, and that this disagreement was the decisive factor in refusing to grant access to these websites.
+Looking at the case law in the best light for a potential ACLU plaintiff, to prevail the plaintiff would have to show that the District prohibited access to websites blocked by the LGBT filter because of disagreement with the their religious, social, or political message, and that this disagreement was the decisive factor in refusing to grant access to these websites.
 Pico, 457 U.S. at 871.
-This is a very demanding standard.
+This is a very demanding standard (and, as pointed out in the next section, is not the standard that applies in Georgia schools).
 Further, the ACLU's letter makes no claim whatsoever that the District acted based on this type of disagreement, let alone that this was the decisive factor in its decision-making.
-It is obvious that disagreement with any religious, social, or political message is not the reason for the filter, but rather protecting children from harmful and age-inappropriate material on the Internet.
+It is obvious that disagreement with any religious, social, or political message is not the reason for the filter, but rather protecting children from harmful and age-inappropriate sexual material.